mtumilowicz/groovy-closure-owner-delegate-this/README.md

 key concept in Groovy closures which has no equivalent in lambdas.

 # Owner, delegate and this
+_Reference_: Thanks to https://github.com/JackKarichkovskiy for
+helping me with described below intricacies.

 * **this** corresponds to the enclosing class where the closure is defined.
 * **owner** corresponds to the enclosing object where the closure is